-The mission of the WDA Foundation’s Donated Dental Services (DDS) program is to help bring needed dental care to Wisconsin residents who are unable to afford treatment because of a limited income that is clearly linked to a permanent disability, chronic illness or advanced age (65 and older).
+The mission of the WDA Foundation’s Donated Dental Services (DDS) program is to help bring needed dental care to Wisconsin residents who are unable to afford treatment because of a limited income that is clearly linked to a permanent disability or advanced age (65 and older).

 This program is by application only.
 Eligibility is determined based on a completed written application and phone interview by the DDS referral coordinator.

 During the interview process, the applicant will be asked questions pertaining to income, expenses and other pertinent factors to determine financial need as well as services required.

 Receipt of a written application by the DDS program does NOT guarantee treatment.
 The DDS program receives a substantial number of applications each year and as a charitable program, the availability of volunteer dentists and funding are limited.

 When a patient is accepted into the program, he/she is put on a waiting list until a volunteer participating dentist becomes available.
 The number of individuals on the waiting list varies by county.